-Bring man’s best friend to this dog-friendly shop that features Mingus the dog himself.
+Bring man’s best friend to this dog-friendly coffee shop, that features Mingus the dog himself.
 Enjoy coffee from Seven Roasters Coffee and check out the many milk alternatives available in this unique spot.
 Order a beautiful golden milk latte that features unique flavors and is topped with the best foam art around at Makeda and Mingus.

 2060 NW Market Street

 As a native standard, Seattle Coffee Works offers slow bar brewing methods and single-origin coffee beans for a classic drip coffee.
-Check out their Seattle Space blend as well as the current single-origin bean choice for a fresh taste.
+Check out their Seattle Space blend as well as the cafe' current single-origin bean choice for a fresh taste.

 532 Broadway East